-To export a section in DXF format, right-click on it in the project tree and select Export.
+To export a section in DXF or DWG format, right-click on it in the project tree and select Export.
 You will be prompted to select an evaluation to export with the section.
 Enter a filename and location, then click Save.

-Export Section Layouts
+Exporting Section Layouts

 Another way to export a section is to create a section layout and then export it as a PDF file (.pdf), Scalable Vector Graphics file (.svg), PNG image (.png) or GeoTIFF (.tiff, .tif).
 This option is more flexible than exporting the section as a DXF file as you have more control over the section layout.
 You can customise the page layout and include multiple evaluations and annotations.
 For typical cross sections and serial sections, you can also display drillholes and planned drillholes.
+See the Section Layouts topic for information in using the section editor.